gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 I am the father of four children (currently 16, 15, 12, and 9), and only my oldest son has a phone, which he got a few weeks _after_ his 16th birthday.
 Many generations of kids have survived their pre-teen and adolescent years without a phone, and yours can too.
-I realize it's bucking an extremely strong societal norm, but absolutely nothing beats the simplicity and safety of them simply not having a phone.
+I realize it's going against an extremely strong societal norm, but absolutely nothing beats the simplicity and safety of them simply not having a phone.
 And there's a growing amount of research showing that you might be greatly helping their cognitive and emotional development.